-The purpose of the Respiratory Care Program is to prepare outstanding advanced-level respiratory therapists (RTs) to meet the dynamic healthcare needs of the community.
-The Respiratory Care Program is career-oriented, and consists of classroom, laboratory, and clinical experiences.
-The program is a two-year curriculum that offers an Associate of Science in Respiratory Care degree.
-Upon successful completion of the licensure exam, the candidate is able to participate in a rewarding career working with individuals who may have a variety of lung and/or heart disorders.
+The purpose of the Respiratory Care Program is to prepare outstanding entry-level respiratory therapists (RTs) to meet the dynamic healthcare needs of the community.
+The two-year Respiratory Care Program is career-oriented, and consists of classroom, laboratory, and clinical experiences that lead to an Associate of Science in Respiratory Care degree.
+Upon successful completion of the national board exam, the graduate meets the requirement to apply for a respiratory therapist state license.
+A respiratory state license allows the graduate to participate in a rewarding career working with individuals who may have a variety of lung and/or hear disorders.

-Respiratory therapists (RTs) specialize in the evaluation, treatment, and care of patients with heart and lung problems.
-The RT works within the scope of physicians' orders and/or established protocols to administer respiratory therapy to patients with chronic illness (such as asthma or emphysema), as well as acute illness (such as drowning, heart failure, or shock).
-The RT is a member of the hospital's Cardiopulmonary Arrest Team and is responsible for the establishment and maintenance of the patient's airway as well as life support equipment.
+A respiratory therapist (RT) specializes in the evaluation, treatment, and care of patients with heart and lung problems.
+The RT works within the scope of physicians’ orders and/or established protocols to administer respiratory therapy to patients with chronic illness (such as asthma or emphysema), as well as acute illness (such as drowning, heart failure, or shock).
+The RT is a member of the hospital’s Cardiopulmonary Arrest Team and is responsible for the establishment and maintenance of the patient’s airway as well as life support equipment.
 The RT works with some of the most sophisticated machinery and medically frail patients present in healthcare today.
 The majority of respiratory therapists work in hospitals in Respiratory or Cardiopulmonary Departments.
-Critical thinking, patient and environment assessment skills, and evidence-based clinical practice guidelines enable respiratory therapists to develop and implement effective care plans, patient-driven protocols, and disease prevention and disease management programs.
+Critical thinking, patient and environment assessment skills, and evidence-based clinical practice guidelines enable a respiratory therapist to develop and implement effective care plans, patient-driven protocols, and disease prevention and disease management programs.
 The RT can specialize in areas such as neonatal care, pediatrics, critical care, and pulmonary rehabilitation.
-Other career opportunities are available in physicians' offices, home care, education, sales, and consulting.
+Other career opportunities are available in physicians’ offices, home care, education, sales, and consulting.

 The Respiratory Care Program requires a full-time commitment throughout the year, including a summer term during the first year.
 Due to clinical and specific courses required in the program, the student is encouraged to complete the majority of required science courses before entering the program.
 Most courses are offered Monday through Friday.
 Clinical experiences are integral to the Respiratory Care Program.
 The clinical assignments are provided in area healthcare facilities and may be assigned during a day shift (6:00 a.m. to 3:00 p.m.) or an evening shift (2:30 p.m. to 11:00 p.m.).
 The Respiratory Care lecture and lab courses are offered on the Lakeland Campus at 3425 Winter Lake Road.

-- Prospective students must gain acceptance to Polk State College as degree-seeking students with all required admission documents received by the Registrar's Office.
+- The prospective student must gain acceptance to Polk State College as a degree-seeking student with all required admission documents received by the Registrar’s Office.

-- Students must have an overall GPA of 2.0 (or higher) at the time of application and admission to the program.
+- The applicant must have an overall GPA of 2.0 (or higher) at the time of application and admission to the program.

-Note: BSC 2085C and BSC 2086C must have been completed within seven years of the time of application and acceptance to the program.
-Exceptions to this policy can be granted by the Program Director and are based on an individual's education and experience.
+Note: BSC 2085C and BSC 2086C (Anatomy and Physiology I and II) must have been completed within seven years of the time of application and acceptance to the program.
+Exceptions to this policy can be granted by the Program Director and are based on an individual’s education and experience.

-- Students must submit a complete and accurate Allied Health Application to the Respiratory Care Program Director.
+- The applicant must submit a complete and accurate Allied Health Application to the Respiratory Care Program Director.

 Note: Prerequisites to a program and courses that can be taken prior to admission can change.
-Students not yet admitted may be required to take additional or alternate prerequisites prior to admission.
+A student not yet admitted may be required to take additional or alternate prerequisites prior to admission.

 All eligible applicants are considered for the Respiratory Care Program.
-The most qualified applicants are selected based upon current enrollment; completed coursework; and cumulative grade point average in prerequisite courses, program courses, and previous course work.
+The most qualified applicants are selected based upon current enrollment, completed coursework, and the cumulative grade point average earned in prerequisite courses, program courses, and previous coursework.
 The Respiratory Care Program selection committee may utilize members of the Polk State College Respiratory Care Advisory Board.
 The Advisory Board consists of various employers of respiratory therapists, including several hospital respiratory care directors.

 Additional Program Requirements

-Admission requirements that must be completed after the selection process has been finalized in order to remain enrolled in the program include:
+Additional requirements to be completed after the selection process include:

 - Completion of a physical examination and essential functions examination.